pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Third party APIs which require IPv4 addresses
  - Stricter rules on mail over IPv6 (e.g. Google)
  - No obvious benefit for customers (c.f.
 PHP 5 -> PHP 7)
- - External solution: Google boosts IPv6 results

-# Competition concerns

- - Still need IPv4 to start a hosting provider
- - Huge advantage to incumbents
- - Bumps up value of firms with allocations
+ - Lack of feature parity with IPv4 (e.g. no load balancers)

- - Pay RIPE €2,000 + €1,400/year to become an LIR
- - RIPE 733: You might get a /24 if you're lucky (waiting list)
+# How can we solve this?

+ - Ask your hosting provider if they support v6
  - Regulatory requirement to deploy IPv6 (esp.
 ISPs)?
+ - If Google gave IPv6 an SEO boost...

 # Takeaways